tommyfuu/BioFoundry/README.md

 pip install -r requirements.txt
 ```

-In addition, you need to have a [Google Chrome browser](https://www.google.com/chrome/) installed on your device (preferrably a Macbook, but other devices theoretically should work).
+In addition, you need to have a [Google Chrome browser](https://www.google.com/chrome/) installed on your device (preferrably a Macbook).
 Check the version of your Chrome browser by clicking on `Help>About Google Chrome`, then download the Chrome webdriver [here](https://chromedriver.chromium.org/) that corresponds to your own Chrome version.
+Move the Chrome webdriver you installed to the Biofoundry repository, and you should be ready to go.

 If you would like to install them manually: